DanielRNichols/Scotland2025/Scotland2025/wwwroot/Assets/Markdown/Rules.md

 ## Tournament Rules
 - Putts inside or touching the tape on putter are considered good  (tape will be added before first round)
-- Bump ball in fairway, play it down in rough
+- Bump ball everywhere (max.
+1 ft.)
 - OB played as lateral hazard
 - Lost ball, drop nearest to suspected location, one stroke penalty
 - Triple bogey max